GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

 # Load trimmed mean abundances
 abunds <- load_raster("abundance_umean", path = sp_path)
 ```

+Next, for sake of simplicity, we will select a single week of interest, which makes the rest of the analysis straightforward.
+Often, especially for the breeding season, it's easy enough to assume predictions from a single week are representative of the entire breeding season, since we don't expect breeding pairs to be moving during this time. we crop that individual raster according to an extent that approximates the extent of the state, according the coordinate reference system (CRS) of the eBirdst data product.

 ```r
 # Crop to an area rougly the size of MA